-Episode 10: Executive Functioning, Resilience, and Back to Basics Parenting with Mark Bertin, MD
+Episode 10 - Executive Functioning, Resilience & Back to Basics Parenting

 Executive functioning (EF) refers to the foundational skill set required to manage daily life including behavior, attention, and self-management.
 For children, executive functioning is essential for academic performance in school as well as overall resilience and well-being.
 In this episode Mark Bertin, MD, shares the research underlying executive functioning in children as well as his expertise in understanding its development.
 He offers tools for parents and educators to support children’s EF skills as well as interventions for kids who present with deficits.
 Finally, Dr. Bertin shares insights about the practicality of mindfulness, particularly as school resumes during the current pandemic.

 Each episode, host Danielle Scorrano identifies key takeaways or “READ bookmarks.”

 1. Executive functioning is a set of skills that supports daily life, behavior and attention.
 Research shows the connection between strong executive functioning skills and academic performance, problem solving, well-being and resilience.